worldpossible/RACHEL5/README.md

 # `runlevel` doesn't work so check with
 systemctl get-default

-# we had sporading issues on the CMAL100 with /.data (and thus /media/RACHEL) not
+# we had sporadic issues on the CMAL100 with /.data (and thus /media/RACHEL) not
 # being mounted quickly enough during startup so that some services would fail to
 # start -- we patched the init scripts to wait for the mount.
 I don't know if the
 # CMAL150 has the same issue (I haven't seen it), but to be safe we include the